Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Tsushima (対馬)

-Strategic island between Japan and Korea, historically crucial for diplomacy and trade, preserving ancient fortifications and unique wildlife
+Strategic island between Japan and Korea, historically important for diplomacy and trade, with old fortifications and local wildlife

 Onsen and Resort Towns